maheshdbabar9340/Notes/README.md

 ** Java **
 From Bottom >>..

+Java For-each Loop | Enhanced For Loop

+ It provides an alternative approach to traverse the array or collection in Java.

+ It is mainly used to traverse the array or collection elements.

+ The advantage of the for-each loop is that it eliminates the possibility of bugs and makes the code more readable.

+ It is known as the for-each loop because it traverses each element one by one.

+ The drawback of the enhanced for loop is that it cannot traverse the elements in reverse order.

+	 Advantages
+	It makes the code more readable.
+	It eliminates the possibility of programming errors.

+	for(data_type variable : array | collection){
+		//body of for-each loop
+		}

+		//An example of Java for-each loop
+		class ForEachExample1{
+		  public static void main(String args[]){
+		   //declaring an array
+		   int arr[]={12,13,14,44};
+		   //traversing the array with for-each loop
+		   for(int i:arr){
+		     System.out.println(i);
+		   }
+		 }
+		}

 The java lang.string.trim()is a built-in function that eliminates leading and trailing spaces.

 The Unicode value of space character is ‘\u0020’.